wolffshots/pneumovis/README.md

 ## Installation
 1. Clone the repo and navigate into it
 2. Create a new Python virtual environment
-    *   `python -m venv nameofvenv` - will create a virtual environment name "nameofvenv"
+    *   `python -m venv nameofvenv` - will create a virtual environment named "nameofvenv"
 3. Activate the virtual environment
     *   Linux and MacOS: `source nameofvenv/bin/activate`
     *   Windows: `.\nameofvenv\Scripts\activate`